Understand the Granica architecture.

 Granica makes data isolation easy, with out-of-the-box support for complete data isolation of crunched data via separate buckets and associated access controls for each tenant.
 Just read and write through the Granica API and isolation happens automatically.
 Check out our data isolation page for more details.

 Granica implements multiple levels of data integrity to ensure your data is always protected.
-In fact, we have more lines of integrity code than reduction code.
+In fact, we have more lines of integrity code than compression code.

 - Crunch-time object integrity validation.
 Immediately after Crunch reduces a source object, Granica performs MD5 validation against the source object.